faffonso/crow/README.md

 - If you want to run the system without a suitable environment, you can proceed with the steps above as-is.
 - The system's navigation modules can be customized through the respective config files, as previously mentioned.
+- For more information about the Perception network training (self-supervised), please refer to the [training perception](training%20perception/README.md) section.

 ## Experimental Results